Charity shops in Nelson

 Sending an item to GoldPaid from Nelson

 Everything starts with a message: a Nelson shop sends GoldPaid photos on WhatsApp and asks questions before committing.
-Nelson's post goes out under the BB postcode area, and an item that is posted travels by Royal Mail Special Delivery Guaranteed, tracked and insured throughout and timed to reach GB mainland addresses the next working day.
+Nelson's post goes out under the BB postcode area, and an item that is posted travels by Royal Mail Special Delivery Guaranteed, tracked and signed for throughout and timed to reach GB mainland addresses the next working day.

 The closest city with a specialist precious-metal buyer is Preston, roughly 25 miles to the west and about a 35-minute drive; Manchester is further still.
 For a charity shop, sending a volunteer on that round trip is a real cost in time and cover.